Gerry Carter DO (Hons) Osteopath

 Gerry Carter in his practice in 1989

-Gerry is a multi-award winning osteopath with a career spanning 28 years.
-He is the most senior osteopath, in length of service, working in central Brighton today.
+Gerry is a multi-award winning osteopath with a career spanning more than 30 years.
+He is one of the most senior osteopaths, in length of service, working in central Brighton today.
 His unique experience within the osteopathic profession is arguably unparalleled.
 He is also a fully registered member of the General Osteopathic Council.

 Gerry embarked on his osteopathic career by opening his first practice in Notting Hill, London, in 1989.
 He also developed the sports injury clinic at the London Central YMCA — one of the largest health clubs in the UK — treating athletes competing to the highest standards.